OverlordAins/OverlordAins/README.md

 **FullStack Dev.** with 1 year of experience in web.

-Started my career making a Python bots for a while (framework Aiogram), being QA for a short time (tested web apps, mobile apps, and desktop apps).
+Started my career making a Python bots for a while (framework Aiogram), i worked with Java and C# for half a year, participated in team projects to create a gaming mobile app and a messenger.
+Being QA for a short time (tested web apps, mobile apps, and desktop apps).
 Over time I switched to **HTML/CSS, JavaScript, React, Next.js, Node.js**.

 ---